malgster/malgster/README.md

 ### 🧝‍♀️​ ***About me***

 My name is Malak, Computer Science student at University of Lille, Third Semester.
 My programming styles are OOP and functional.
-There are multiple things i want to learn (more) about, but i'm mostly interessted by Databases and Computer Architecture.
+There are multiple things i want to learn (more) about, but i'm mostly interested by Databases and Computer Architecture.

 ### 💻 ***Languages*** :